sarmitamajumdar/Alternatives/README.md

 intents.json :  Contains predefined patterns and responses. train_chatbot.py : A Python file, contains script to build the model and train the Chatbot.
-Words.pkl  : A pickle file used to store the words that python object, contains a list of vocabulary. classes.pkl : This file contains the list of categories.'\n' chatbot_model.h5 – This is the trained model that contains information about the model that has Weights of the neurons. chatgui.py: This is the Python script in which we implemented GUI for the Chatbot.
+Words.pkl  : A pickle file used to store the words that python object, contains a list of vocabulary. classes.pkl : This file contains the list of categories. chatbot_model.h5 – This is the trained model that contains information about the model that has Weights of the neurons. chatgui.py: This is the Python script in which we implemented GUI for the Chatbot.